What You Need to Know

 Because of the American Rescue Plan Act, you may be eligible for a low-cost individual plan that meets ACA standards.
-The annual Open Enrollment Period for Health Insurance Marketplace coverage generally takes place from November 1 through December 15 of each year.
+The annual Open Enrollment Period for Health Insurance Marketplace coverage generally takes place from November 1 through January 15 each year.

 ACA-compliant plans offered by health insurance companies cover essential health benefits including hospitalization, mental health services, prescription drugs and maternity services.They can’t reject you or charge you more because of a preexisting condition.